ray-project/ray/doc/source/cluster/kubernetes/benchmarks/memory-scalability-benchmark.md

 ## Step 1: Create a new Kubernetes cluster

-We will create a GKE cluster with autoscaling enabled.
+Create a GKE cluster with autoscaling enabled.
 The following command creates a Kubernetes cluster named `kuberay-benchmark-cluster` on Google GKE.
 The cluster can scale up to 16 nodes, and each node of type `e2-highcpu-16` has 16 CPUs and 16 GB of memory.
 The following experiments may create up to ~150 Pods in the Kubernetes cluster, and each Ray Pod requires 1 CPU and 1 GB of memory.